florianbrede-ayet/esphome-toshiba-hvac-controller/README.md

 # ESPHome Toshiba / Carrier HVAC Controller over UART / WIFI Interface
 This repository contains both the hardware (kicad & production files) for an ESP32 module as well as an [ESPHome](https://esphome.io/) component to control Toshiba / Carrier RAS HVAC units independently from the Toshiba Cloud.

+ESP8266 is also supported but requires custom wiring.

-It can be used as a local, low cost drop in replacement to control the AC from [Home Assistant](https://www.home-assistant.io/) or others.
+The device can be used as a local, low cost drop in replacement to control the AC from [Home Assistant](https://www.home-assistant.io/) or others.

 Features of the component:
 * All operation modes & fan modes supported